The Uncanny X-Men: Children of the Atom

 Jean scowled.
 "Those.
 Aren't.
 My.
 Fault," she ground out.
 "I don't know why sometimes things fly away from me, but I didn't throw anything!
-I'm done with getting blamed for things that couldn't possibly be my fault, and I'm not going to school with a bunch of-of delinquents!" she shouted the last as she glared at her parents.
+I'm done with getting blamed for things that can't be my fault, and I'm not going to school with a bunch of-of delinquents!" she shouted the last as she glared at her parents.
 Her mother and father looked stricken.

-"Darn tootin'," Bobby said.
+"Darn tootin," Bobby said.
 "And don't you forget it, honey," he added, jabbing his finger at Jean.

 "Really?
 What about him, mister sun-glasses-in-a-building?"
-Jean demanded, jabbing her own finger at Scott, who simply sighed in long-suffering defeat.
+Jean demanded, jabbing her own finger at Scott, who sighed in long-suffering defeat.

 "Scott?
 Scott couldn't break a rule if the world depended on it," Bobby answered.
 "He just has, you know, an eye condition."

-"And while my appearance is most fearsome indeed, I assure you madam that I am simply another scientist, eager to explore to reality in all its myriad forms," Hank piped in from where he walked beside the group, his knuckles very nearly dragging on the ground.
+"And while my appearance is most fearsome indeed, I assure you madam I am simply another scientist, eager to explore to reality in all its myriad forms," Hank piped in from where he walked beside the group, his knuckles dragging on the ground.
 Jean arched an eyebrow at the gorilla's declaration.

 "Voices that told you to do what?
 Convert the family home into a school for delinquents?"
 Jean said.
 She wasn't sure where this sudden fire was coming from, only that she was angry at her parent's betrayal for dropping her off at this school for delinquents.
 Or worse, at a mental institute.